 A tutorial on how to find, install and maintain snap packages in Ubuntu.

-To install a snap package, run below command with snap package name.
+To install a snap package, run the below command with the snap package name.

 sudo snap install name-of-the-package

-After installation, you can launch the application directly from Dash/Application menu.
+After installation, you can launch the application directly from the application menu.

-You can update an installed snap package by using below command:
+You can update an installed snap package by using the below command:

 sudo snap refresh name-of-the-package

-To list down all the snap packages installed in your system, use below command;
+To list down all the snap packages installed in your system, use the below command;

-To remove a snap package from your system, simply run below command:
+To remove a snap package from your system, run the below command:

 sudo snap remove name-of-the-package

-To view the recent changes done using snap in your system, run below command.
-This will give the list of installed/update activity in those snap packages with date time stamp.
+To view the recent changes done using snap in your system, run the below command.
+This will give the installed/updated activity list in those snap packages with the date and time stamps.